 - Non-fermenter: red/red

-- Urea Agar base: Urease-producing organisms give pink-red color in the media as they utilize urea with the formation of ammonia the pH of the media changed to alkaline condition.
+- Urea Agar base: Urease-producing organisms give pink-red color to the media as they utilize urea with the formation of ammonia the pH of the media changes to an alkaline condition.

 - Xylose Lysine Deoxycholate (XLD) Agar: It is used for the isolation and differentiation of Salmonella and Shigella spp which appear as pink-colored colonies (as they do not ferment carbohydrate) from other nonpathogenic gram-negative enteric bacilli which produce yellow colonies (as they ferment one or more of the sugars present in the media).